KevinKaras/DIY-HUB/Notes.md

 1.
    1a.
-Go to heroku app page,
+Go to heroku application page,
    1b.
-Go to addons,
+Look at "Installed Add-ons" (or Add Ons),
    1c.
-Click on heroku postgres,
+Click on Heroku Postgres  (or add it),
    1d.
-Go to settings,
+In Heroku Postgres Main Page, go to settings, 1e.
-   1e.
 Destroy database,
    1f.
 Go back to heroku app page,
    1g.
 Go to addons,